Strategy for CATAnisha Mukhija

-9) All of it: Since CAT has sectional cut-offs, it would be wise to cover all the topics in each subject.
+Since the CAT has sectional cut-offs, it would be wise to cover all the topics in each subject.
 Do not leave out any topic or concept.
 The more topics you leave, the lesser your chances of maximizing your score.

 Keep an alarm/timer while solving questions.
 This will help you to give you a fair idea about the time taken to solve each question.
 It will also help you to get accustomed to the test-taking pressure in the exam hall.

 16) Get proper sleep.

 That’s a huge list of guidelines.
 That’s the purpose of this article: to cover your CAT preparation from all aspects.
 Follow these guidelines with discipline.
 None of these tips will matter if you don’t put in the required efforts.